camconn/tlsinfo/README.md

 Website list was scraped from [Moz.com's Top 500](https://moz.com/top500).

-You can view a blog post which uses this tool [on my blog](http://camconn.cc/tls-on-the-top-500-websites/).
+You can view real world usage of this tool [on my blog](http://camconn.cc/tls-on-the-top-500-websites/).

 ### Running it